watson28/recursive-computation/README.md

 ## Monitoring

-The web service has a middleware that register in an append log file the response time of all success requests. the file is located in `<project-root>/.data/monitoring.log`
+The web service has a middleware that registers in an append log file the response time of all success requests. the file is located in `<project-root>/.data/monitoring.log`

 ## Future improvements

-- The ackermann function produces huge numbers with small inputs, for instance, m = 4, n = 3.
+- The Ackermann function produces huge numbers with small inputs, for instance, m = 4, n = 3.
 Computing arithmetic operations in huge numbers increases dramatically the memory consumption even to a point where the whole machine's memory is not enough to finish the operation.
-It might be possible to achieve a constant memory comsumption when computing ackermann by performing the multiplication operation in smaller chunks(see big_number.py module)  and reading/saving the numbers in disk.
+It might be possible to achieve a constant memory consumption when computing Ackermann by performing the multiplication operation in smaller chunks(see big_number.py module)  and reading/saving the numbers in the disk.